What is Narrowcasting?

 2. Determine the placement and programming

 Content should adapt to the location and placement of the digital signs.
-At a Point of Wait for example, where customers have a 2-minute waiting period, displaying content that is 5 minutes long will not have the desired outcome as it too long.
+At a Point of Wait for example, where customers have a 2-minute waiting period, displaying content that is 5 minutes long will not have the desired outcome as it is too long.
 The same can be said in a situation where customers are waiting for longer periods of time.
 Having content that is too short and looping over and over could bore customers, making them switch off from your content.
 It is important to carefully consider your digital signage placement and playlisted content.

 3. Balance Narrowcasting content